glorang/semantle-nl-php/README.md

 Therefore I've ported the server part to a simple PHP version.

-The PHP version is a drop-in replacement for David's semantle.py, all you need is a webserver with PHP and php-sqlite3 installed.
+The PHP version is a drop-in replacement for David's semantle.py, all you need is an Apache webserver with libapache2-mod-php and php-sqlite3 installed.

 ## Installation